Intervening to Learn and Compose Causally Disentangled Representations: Conclusion and Limitations

-This research was supported in part through the computational resources and staff contributions provided for the Mercury high performance computing cluster at The University of Chicago Booth School of Business which is supported by the Office of the Dean. {{figures/}}
+The work by AM was supported by Novo Nordisk Foundation Grant NNF20OC0062897.
+This research was supported in part through the computational resources and staff contributions provided for the Mercury high performance computing cluster at The University of Chicago Booth School of Business which is supported by the Office of the Dean.